Be Your Own Biggest Fan (an open letter to the artist)

 7. Celebrate Daily — Live In the Nano

-Success lives in the micro and the nano, not the macro.
-Let me explain.
+Success and happiness live in the micro and the nano (not the macro).

 When we focus on some long-term, macro goal, we’re stuck in waiting, in separation.
 We’re waiting for happiness, success and loving what we make.
 But when we focus on celebrating the small wins along the way, we live in the now.